Laguna1989/obsidian_notes/Learnings/books/Robert C Martin - Agile Software Development/1 - Agile Practices.md

     - Continuous attention to technical excellence and good Design enhances agility.
     - Simplicity, the Art of maximizing the amount of work Not done, is Essential
     - The best architectures, requirements and Designs emerge from self-organizing teams
-    - At regular Intervals the Team reflects on how to become more effective and adjusts.
+    - At regular Intervals the Team reflects on how to become more effective and adjusts. -> [[Retrospectives]]

 # Overview of Extreme Programming XP